pmndrs/react-spring/readme.md

 Just be aware of the following conditions:

-1. You can only animate native styles and props
-2. If you use transforms make sure it's an array
-3. Receiving components have to be "animated components"
-4. The values you receive are opaque objects, not regular values
+1. You can only animate styles and standard props, the values you receive are opaque objects, not regular values
+2. Receiving elements must be `animated.[elementName]`, f.i. `div` > `animated.div`
+3. You can slap animated values right into styles and props, `style.transform` takes an array

 ```jsx
 import { Spring, animated } from 'react-spring'